fwachsmuth/Filmkorn-Raw-Scanner/README.md

 - Profit

 ## System Setup: Get ready to scan!
+- Connect Ethernet Cable to Hub or Mac
 - Powerup Raspi
-- Powerup Arduino (currently via FTDI)
-- Connect Ethernet Cable to Mac
+- "Start" the Projector by pushing its "Fwd" Key.
+This gives power on the transformer.
 - Enable Internet Sharing since the Raspi needs Internet (Time, Updates, Packages etc.)
-- Mac: Set eth-if to `192.168.2.1` (Raspi is `192.168.2.2`)
 - Mac: **Enable** Settings -> General -> Sharing -> Remote Login, then click (i) and enable "Allow full disk access for remote users"
-- "Start" the Projector by pushing its "Fwd" Key.
-This gives power on the transformer.
 - Set Aperture to 8.
 Smaller apertures will cause severe diffraction blurring and is not recommended.
 - Check `camera.shutter_speed` in scanner.py (on the Raspi)
 - Raspi: `cd /home/pi/Filmkorn-Raw-Scanner/raspi`